Does The Second Vaccine Dose Totally Change Your Appetite? A Very Serious Investigation

 Medical experts want to assure us that there is no reason to worry.
 Because every immune system is different, these aren't side effects every person can expect to feel.
 According to Abisola Olulade, MD, a family medical doctor at Sharp HealthCare in San Diego, while a decreased appetite might be a side effect for some, there is no clear link between the COVID-19 vaccination and a loss of appetite.
 What the loss of appetite could stem from, she explains, are the other vaccination side effects like nausea and fatigue.

-“Loss of appetite was not something that was reported in the vaccine trials, but nausea and vomiting and diarrhea were common side effects,” Dr. Olulade tells Refinery29.
-“Some studies of people outside the trials have shown that a small percentage of people have experienced decreased appetite after getting the vaccine [as shown in a National Library of Medicine study Dr. Olulade shared], but there is no evidence at this point of a clear link.”
+“Loss of appetite was not something that was reported in the vaccine trials, but nausea and vomiting and diarrhoea were common side effects,” Dr Olulade tells Refinery29.
+“Some studies of people outside the trials have shown that a small percentage of people have experienced decreased appetite after getting the vaccine [as shown in a National Library of Medicine study Dr Olulade shared], but there is no evidence at this point of a clear link.”

 Advertisement